 On 21 January 2021, the Higher Administrative Court (OVG) of the state of North Rhine-Westphalia has ruled that two beneficiaries of international protection in Greece, an Eritrean national and a Syrian national of Palestinian origin, cannot be sent back from Germany because of a ‘serious risk of inhumane and degrading treatment.’
 The Court held that if the two refugees were returned to Greece they would face ‘extreme material hardship’, they would be unable to find accommodation in reception facilities or homeless shelters and would have difficulty accessing the labour market.

-Moreover, on 19 April 2021, the Higher Administrative Court of the state of Lower Saxony ruled that two Syrian sisters who were recognized as refugees in Greece cannot be returned there because there is a serious risk that their most basic needs (“bed, bread, soap”) cannot be met.
+Moreover, on 19 April 2021, the Higher Administrative Court of the state of Lower Saxony ruled that two Syrian sisters who were recognized as refugees in Greece could be returned there because there was a serious risk that their most basic needs (“bed, bread, soap”) could not be met.